PIERRE, SD – South Dakota’s medical professionals are invited to participate in the FREE Park Rx program and prescribe exercise for their patients.

 When participating providers prescribe exercise, their patients fill the prescription by visiting any South Dakota State Park and receive a free day in the park or a discounted annual pass.

 Regular outdoor activity and exercise are proven to benefit both physical and mental health.
 We encourage all providers to sign up for the program and get all South Dakotans to take advantage of our many amazing state parks to work on wellness.

 The program is being administered by the South Dakota Department of Health in partnership with South Dakota Game Fish & Parks and SDSU Extension.

 It only takes a few minutes to get started by filling out the form below:

-- If you’re a patient, Park Rx information will be sent to the provider you list, encouraging them to sign up.
+- If you’re a patient: The provider you list will be sent Park Rx information that encourages them to sign up.

-- If you’re a healthcare provider, an information packet with Park Rx pads will be mailed to you.
+- If you’re a healthcare provider: You’ll receive an information packet with Park Rx pads in the mail.

 - Talk to your friends and family and tell them how to get their own Park Rx.

 - Download this flyer.
 Show it to your doctor or healthcare provider and ask if they are participating in the Park Rx project.